eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

     should receive right after the connection has been established and the `queueCapacity` how many samples the subscriber can hold.
 These are samples which the publisher has sent before the subscriber was connected.
-The `nodeName` is the name of the node, where the subscriber belongs.
+The `nodeName` is the name of the node the subscriber is associated with.
     The `subscriberStorage` is the place where the subscriber is stored in memory and `subscriber` is actually a pointer to that location.